MEO Arena: Notable concerts

 Spanish singer Enrique Iglesias performed on 13 December 2015 as part of his Sex and Love Tour (2015), and on 30 May 2018 as part of Enrique Iglesias Live.

 Madonna concluded her Re-Invention Tour (2004) with two sold-out shows for 33,460 fans in September 2004, which were recorded and released as a concert DVD.
 It was the first time that she had performed in Portugal.
 Madonna would later perform at the arena, again, on 6 and 7 November 2023, as part of The Celebration Tour (2023).

 The tenth installment of Dave Matthews Band Live Trax series was recorded at Pavilhão Atlântico in May 2007.

 Shakira held a record, at the time, for the biggest audience at the venue, during her Oral Fixation Tour (2007), giving a completely sold-out show.

 Kylie Minogue performed there on 4 July 2009 during her X Tour (2009).
 It was the first time that Minogue had performed in Portugal.
-She will return on 15 July 2025 for her Tension Tour.
+She returned on 15 July 2025 for her Tension Tour.

 Britney Spears performed a sold-out show on 9 November 2011, as part of her Femme Fatale Tour (2011).

 Justin Bieber performed a sold-out show at the venue on 11 March 2013, as part of the Believe Tour.
+He performed a second sold-out show there on 25 November 2016 during the Purpose World Tour.

 British boyband One Direction performed a sold-out show at the venue as part of their Take Me Home Tour (2013).

 For 2009, many events had already been booked a year in advance: one of the biggest acts was Green Day in September and later Muse on 29 November as part of their Resistance Tour.

 In 2010, the venue held Lady Gaga's The Monster Ball Tour show on 10 December.
 One week later, on 16 December, Thirty Seconds to Mars performed as part of their Into the Wild Tour.